an-leon/sudoku-solver/README.md

 defined spaces; the intermediates, which eliminate numbers in 2-dimensional ways; the hards, which eliminate numbers in rows and columns based off imperfectly defined spaces; and finally the expert method, which uses all the previous methods to eliminate possibilities and then uses systematic guesswork to determine the answer from the remaining possibilities.

+Instructions: The program gives the option to input puzzles automatically (easy) or manually (tedious).
+The automatic method inputs from text files, and a few such files are given as reference.
+Testing different files can be done by changing the file name in line 7 of FROptimal.java.